cube3power/atsd/sql/examples/datetime-format.md

 | date_format(time,'yyyy-MM-dd HH:mm:ssZZ','PST')                | 2016-07-13 05:07:55-07:00   |
 ```

-## `AUTO` timezone
+## `AUTO` Time Zone

-The `AUTO` timezone parameter applies the time zone specified for the entity and metric.
+The `AUTO` time zone parameter applies the time zone specified for the entity and metric.

 The entity time zone overrides the metric time zone.